Learn why HFCS is so dangerous

-Starting as a cost-saving measure in the early 1970s, manufacturers begin to substitute this fructose for sugar in processed foods such as soda and candy, but they didn’t stop there.
-Nowadays, it’s even plentiful in foods labeled as “natural” and “healthy”—including many types of bread, whole grain cereals, fruit juices, energy bars, spaghetti sauces, and an endless variety of snacks.
-If you eat any processed foods—and we all do—it’s practically impossible to avoid all HFCS-sweetened products.
+High-fructose corn syrup (HFCS) was developed in the early 1970s as a substitute for sugar in processed foods such as soda and candy.
+Nowadays, if you eat any processed food (bread, whole grain cereals, fruit juices, energy bars, spaghetti sauces, and an endless variety of snacks), it’s practically impossible to avoid it.

 At one time, fructose was thought to be a healthy sugar substitute, since it is the same type of sugar found in fruits and some vegetables and doesn't seem to raise blood sugar levels or insulin secretion following ingestion.
 What makes this unfortunate is that the manufacturers' claims about fructose are only half-right.
 It's true that fructose consumed in fresh, whole fruits doesn't cause spikes in blood sugar.
 While the sweetness in fruits is from fructose, this sugar is present in only very small amounts and nature binds it with complex plant fibers and other nutrients and minerals.
 As such, fructose-containing fruits (and vegetables) help prevent cardiovascular and other health problems.